nefiltari/yaki/lib/yaki.coffee.md

 - `language`: Language abbreviation (TLD-Specification) (Default: 'en')
 - `natural`: Use only natural words instead of words like: foo_bar, foo-bar, 1__0 (Default: true)
 - `moderated`: Is this a moderated text (true/false) (Default: true)
+- `filter`: Enables or disables the high pass filter for found tags (Default: true)
 - `tags`: Possible an array of tags that **can** describe this article (more wheight on these tags when found)